don-ferris/NetCanvas/VISION.md

 NetCanvas does not attempt to eliminate complexity.

-It attempts to organize it and make it unnecessary.
+It attempts to organize it and shield users from it - unless and until it becomes necessary.

 Simple tasks should remain simple.